Smartwings: Development since 2017

+In December 2025, it was announced the Turkish low-cost airline, Pegasus Airlines has signed an agreement to acquire both Czech Airlines and Smartwings in a deal worth €154 million (3,8 billion CZK).

 Destinations

-Smartwings serve over 40 destinations in 25 countries from their hub at Václav Havel Airport Prague.
-Additionally, some flights are operated from Brno and Ostrava airports.
+Smartwings serve over 40 destinations in over 25 countries from their hub at Václav Havel Airport Prague.
 The airline primarily focuses on leisure destinations across Europe, North Africa, and the Middle East.